 Everywhere you go, you’re likely to run into families travelling together.
 Family travel and multi-generational travel is one of the fastest growing segments in the travel industry, with affordability and value being two of the most important factors for these travelling families (source: skift.com).
 With more families travelling together, bedroom space, kitchen facilities and laundry become increasingly important.
 Vacation rentals are the perfect solution at an affordable price.
 So how can you attract more families to your vacation rental?

 We made the move to vacation rentals from hotels when our first child was old enough to start standing in her travel cot and could see us.
 In a hotel room, this forced us to spend the evening in the dark or to hide in the bathroom – this got old pretty quickly.
 Once we started staying in vacation rentals, there was no looking back.
 We were able to have our own room, prepare meals and pack much lighter thanks to laundry facilities.

 If you are a family looking to stay in a vacation rental, read these posts:

 1. LIST YOUR HOME AS FAMILY FRIENDLY

 When you are creating your listing, if there is an option to specify family friendly or children welcome make sure you include this.
-As parents searching for a place to stay, we also use this filter option.
+As parents searching for a place to stay, we always use this filter option.
 We want to make sure the places we stay are accepting of children and have put some thought into whether or not their property is family friendly.